, with the South Pole

 Lake Vostok is a fresh water lake beneath 4000 m of ice.
 In 2015

-russian scientists drilled al the way down and collected a sample of the prestine water.
+russian scientists drilled al the way down and collected a sample of the pristine water.

-Ptolemy, but first explorers arrived in the 19th century.
+guessed by Ptolemy, but first explorers only arrived in the 19th century.

 Early in the 20th century Shackleton led several expeditions

 to Antarctica.
 His perilous voyage with the James Caird made him the ultimate hero.

 The race to the South Pole was won

 by Amundsen who planted the Norwegian flag here in Dec 1911.
 His competitor Scott arrived 5 weeks later but perished on his way